jscheel/percview.js/README.md

 it for some scrolling behaviors, so this is what you get.
 Will document once I settle on how this plugin actually needs to behave for users.
 I will also distribute to bower at that point.

+## Browser Support
+PercView.js works on modern browsers and >= IE9.

 ## Initializing
 You can initialize percview.js with one of three element selections: